August 23, 2024 plants that can harm your dogs

 Toxic Components

 Yew plants contain toxic compounds called taxines.
-These alkaloids are present in all parts of the plant, including the leaves, seeds, and bark.
-Even in small amounts, taxines can be highly poisonous to dogs.
+They are present in all parts of the plant, including the leaves, seeds and the bark.
+Even in small amounts taxines can be very poisonous to dogs.

 Symptoms in Dogs